-- •Class attributes (variables or constants) - Declared inside the body of a class definition but outside the body of any class methods.
+- •Attributes (variables or constants) - Declared inside the body of a class definition but outside the body of any class methods.

 '''

-class Foo {
+class Foo

+{

 private int num;

 }

 '''

-- Typically there is a separate attribute for each instance of a class and it lasts for the life of the object. - Local variables and constants - Declared within the body of a class' method. - Last for the life of the method
+- Typically there is a separate attribute for each instance of a class and it lasts for the life of the object.

+•Local variables and constants

+- Declared within the body of a class' method. - Last for the life of the method public class Person

 '''

-class Foo {
+class Foo

+{

 public void aMethod () { char ch; }

 }

 '''